-At common law and under the laws of several states, the concept of a contract whereby a husband is to pay a wife a certain amount of money upon divorce is considered against public policy.
-The reason behind this concept is that such a contract is said to encourage divorce.
+Common law and the laws of many states uphold the viewpoint that a contract wherein a husband is obligated to pay his wife a predetermined sum upon divorce can be considered contrary to public policy.
+The fundamental reasoning supporting this perspective is rooted in the belief that such a contract could potentially incentivize divorce.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”

 If you want to know more about preparing, CLICK the button below to get your FREE E-book: “13 Dirty Tricks to Watch Out For in Your Texas Divorce, and How to Counter Them” Today!”